-The Antelope Valley-East Kern Water Agency also provides chlorinated groundwater as an alternative source of drinking water.
+The Antelope Valley-East Kern Water Agency also provides groundwater as a source of drinking water.
 Treatment technique: Chlorination

 EPA Groundwater Rule: AVEK meets the requirements of the Groundwater Rule by providing a minimum of 4-log reduction of viruses by continously providing a minimum free chlorine residual of 0.5 mg/L leaving the clearwell.
 Lowest single free chlorine residual measurement during the year: 0.78